iamgiddyaboutgit-schoolwork/biol_7210_bacbuster/developer_notes.md

 generally be analyzed as above, with short genomes analyzed in anonymous mode and longer ones in normal mode."

+# AMRFinderPlus Notes
+After installing into an environment, the database can be updated using ```amrfinder --update```.
+The database will be installed to the same directory as your environment.

 # General, Uncategorized Notes
 The raw read files can be checked for corruption using the md5 check sums using the following command within the appropriate directory.
 ```